-We’re not all Michael Phelps, but as your chiropractor, I want you to be as healthy as you can be.
+We’re not all Michael Phelps, but as your best chiropractor, I want you to be as healthy as you can be.
 So I’m here with good news…

 There’s no need to be an Olympian to perform your best.
 You just need some more sleep.

 Here are five ways to help you get more sleep

 1) Take Care of Yourself During the Day